SaiThanhma/Gray-Blur/README.md

 - output: output file with .bmp as extension.
 - gaussian: gaussian filter with "seperate" "kSize" "border" as parameter.
 If seperate = 0 then the image will be processed once with a kSize x kSize Kernel, otherwise image will be processed twice with a 1 x kSize and a kSize x 1 kernel.
 Border can be chosen between 0 | 1 | 2 | 3, 0 = WO, 1 = EXTEND 2 = MIRROR, 3 = WRAP.
 - sobel: sobel operator with a kSize x kSize Kernel.
 The image will be preprocessed with a grayfilter and a gausskSize x gausskSize gaussian Filter.
 The threshold is a number for an edge to be recognized between 0 <= threshold <= 255 (ideally about 150).
 If gradient = 1 then the gradient (orientation) will be also shown in colors.

+Notice that the main prgramm only supports .bmp files with color depth = 24.
+If you the following error: `constexpr function's return type 'Kernel' (aka 'vector<std::vector<float>>') is not a literal type` you should us a different compiler like gcc 12

 ## Results